This article may contain links from our affiliate partners. Please read how we make money!

 Cast iron pans take a while to come to the right heat, but when they do, they fry a steak like no other pan.
 However, they are a swine to clean unless you attack them immediately and they weigh more than a coven’s cauldron.
 Enameled cast iron pans are easier to clean but weigh even more.

 Hard anodized pans have the cooking surface you associate with Teflon while being almost eternally robust.
 They are also very much investment pans, sold at professional prices ($50 and above).

 And then there is the lightest, cheapest Teflon-coated pan.
-Given that it’s among the most popular and inexpensive kind, why do we mention this last?
+Given that it’s among the most popular and inexpensive kind, why do I mention this last?

 Well, Teflon has taken quite a public relations beating over the last decade.
 It has been found that the effect of intense heat (over 460°) over an extended period causes one of the chemicals which binds the Teflon to the pan to disintegrate and enter not just the food itself but also the air around the cooking area.
 In the background of a wider investigation into the rising levels of chemicals in the bloodstream of American citizens, the chemical process for applying the Teflon layer changed, the old formulae being phased out.
 It’s an important bit of history to raise here to give some context to all the product declarations that a pan is ‘PFOA-free’.

 - If You’re in a Hurry – My Tops Picks at a Glance

 - 1. Carote 12-Inch Nonstick Frying Pan Skillet.
 Granite Coating from Switzerland